marmelab/ra-auth-cognito/packages/ra-auth-cognito/Readme.md

 -   A `useCognitoLogin` hook to allow building a custom `Login` page.
 It handles initial login with a temporary password
 -   A custom `Login` component that handle initial login with a temporary password

+## Supported Cognito Features

+- Username/password authentication
+- OAuth authentication with Implicit code grant

+In all cases, users must be added to the user pool with their email set before they may sign-in in react-admin.

 ## Installation

 ```sh